barlog-m/spt-andern/README.md

 Idea of this mod is to rebalance a bit the game for better single player experience.

+* Give PMC bots decent weapon from presets.
+Bots weapon ranged tiers: before 15 - tier one, from 15 to 30 - tier two, from 28 to 40 - tier three, and above 40 - tier four.

+* Generate PMC with levels in range ± 10 levels from yours.
+Config parameter `pmcBotLevelDelta`.

+* Add trader that sell you couple weapon modules to make weapon until level 15 a bit less crap.
+And sells you keys for quests witch hard to find because of high randomness of loot in the game.

 * Disable Flea Market until level 42.
 Config parameter `fleaMinUserLevel`.
 It add more sense to looting because with Flea you can easy just buy everything your need for craft and hideout update.

-* Add trader that sell you couple weapon modules to make weapon until level 15 a bit less crap.
-And sells you keys for quests witch hard to find because of high randomness of loot in the game.

-* Generate PMC with levels in range ± 10 levels from yours.
-Config parameter `pmcBotLevelDelta`.

-* Give PMC bots decent weapon from presets.
-Bots weapon ranged by Mechanic level: before 20 - tier one, from 20 to 30 - tier two, from 30 to 40 - tier three, and above 40 - tier four.

 Bots get random weapon from lists.
 There is no pistols and other crap that bots can't use very good.
 Also bots use specified ammo for each caliber from list.